robinhoodis/example.com/docs/class2/module1/lab08/lab08.rst

    task*

-Having followed the excercises up to this point will create an active/standby disaster recovery topology.
+Having followed the excercises up to this point will have resulted in the creation of an active/standby disaster recovery topology.
 A consistent response is received when querying www.example.com.
-From the command prompt in the Jumpbox type "dig ftp.example.com"
+From the command prompt in the Jumpbox type "dig www.example.com".
+Repeat dig commands and observe the TTL counting down.

 .. image:: /_static/class1/dc01_new_delegation_create_cname_results.png
    :align: left